In this section

 Family law duty lawyers are available in Brisbane, Cairns and Townsville.

-They also visit other Queensland towns when the Federal Circuit Court is sitting, where they are available on the first day on the circuit—usually a Monday at Southport, Maroochydore, Toowoomba, Ipswich, Bundaberg, Hervey Bay, Mackay and Rockhampton.
+They also visit other Queensland towns when the Federal Circuit and Family Court of Australia is sitting, where they are available on the first day on the circuit—usually a Monday at Maroochydore, Toowoomba, Bundaberg, Hervey Bay, Mackay and Rockhampton.
 Sitting dates may vary with the court calendar.

-The services, which began in March 2017, involve lawyers and social support workers helping people impacted by family violence who have a current family law issue.
+The services involve lawyers, social support and mental health workers helping people impacted by family violence who have a current family law issue.

 The service can help unrepresented people on their court date (similar to the family law duty lawyer service) and people with very urgent family law issues (even without a matter in court).